Efficientlyy/AI-Trading-Agent/docs/DASHBOARD_ARCHITECTURE.md

-# Dashboard Architecture
+# Modern Dashboard Architecture

-This document outlines the modular architecture of the AI Trading Agent Dashboard, following the Single Responsibility Principle and maintaining files under 300 lines.
+This document outlines the architecture of the AI Trading Agent Modern Dashboard, which follows a modular design with clear separation of concerns.

 ## Overview

-The dashboard has been refactored from a monolithic implementation to a component-based architecture.
-This makes the codebase more maintainable, testable, and extensible.
-Each component is responsible for a specific aspect of the system.
+The modern dashboard provides a unified interface for monitoring and controlling the trading system.
+It is built with a focus on maintainability, extensibility, and user experience.

 ## Key Components

 ### 1. Modern Dashboard Application

-**File**: `src/dashboard/modern_dashboard_refactored.py`
+**File**: `src/dashboard/modern_dashboard.py`

-The main application that integrates all other components.
+The main application that integrates all dashboard components.
 Responsibilities:
 - Flask and SocketIO server initialization
 - Route registration
 - API endpoint management
 - User session management
+- Real-time data updates

 ### 2. Authentication Module

 **File**: `src/dashboard/utils/auth.py`

-Handles all aspects of user authentication and authorization.
-Features:
+Handles all aspects of user authentication and authorization:
 - User account management
 - Password hashing and verification
 - Session management